Queensland Adult Specialist Immunisation Service (QASIS)

 If unable to attached investigation or use secure messaging, fax to Central Patient Intake Unit (CPIU) on 1300 364 952

-QASIS provides specialist reviews and immunisation services for all Queensland adults who have experienced an adverse event following immunisation (AEFI) with a COVID-19 vaccine.
-QASIS also accepts referrals for adults who are identified as at risk of experiencing an adverse event following
+QASIS provides specialist reviews and immunisation services for all Queensland adults who have experienced an adverse event following immunisation (AEFI) with a vaccine.
+QASIS also accepts referrals for adults who are identified as at risk of experiencing an adverse event following immunisation.

 QASIS is a multidisciplinary team that provides individualised advice to adults who meet referral guidelines either face to face or via telehealth.
 QASIS operates out of a specialised facility at the Royal Brisbane and Women’s Hospital equipped to vaccinate individuals who require additional